zeyuz35/zeyuz35.github.io/vault/SFM.inference.md

 [@bai_confidence_2006] derive additional convergence rates for the PC estimator.
 Notably, due to the convergence rates derived, they show that it is OK to treat the estimated factors as subsequent regressors.

 This is mostly relevant for formally justifying the use of estimated factors in a subsequent regression, say a FAVAR model.
+## Barigozzi Assumptions

+[@barigozzi_simultaneous_2018] instead follows the stranf of literature in the *generalized* dynamic factor models (truly dynamic) and uses an alternative set of assumptions.

+For the most part, these are very similar.

+For practical purposes, it does not matter which set - simply choose whichever one is easier for the problem at hand.